agilecrm/rest-api/README.md

 ###dev/api/opportunity/bulk
 Method: POST

-Accepts list of deal ids in post request, add deletes all deals based on list of ids sent.
+- Accepts list of deal ids in Post request and deletes all deals based on list of ids sent.

 ###Using curl :
 ```sh